Mission & Vision (Guelph Girls Hockey Association)

 History

-With just 75 participants in the first season, the GGHA has grown each year such that during the 2011-2012 season there were than 480 girls between the ages of 5 and 20 playing hockey on 17 house league and 10 rep teams in five age divisions.
-Our house league programs provide a safe and positive environment where hundreds of girls enjoy playing recreational hockey and developing friendships in our community.
-And our representative program provides opportunity for girls with demonstrated hockey skill and desire to enjoy the game at a higher level of competition while representing the City of Guelph.
+Starting with just 75 players in its first season, the association has seen steady growth.
+By the 2011–2012 season, more than 480 girls between the ages of 5 and 20 were participating on 17 house league and 10 rep teams across five age divisions.
+Our house league program creates a safe and supportive space for players to enjoy recreational hockey and form lasting friendships.
+Meanwhile, our rep program offers skilled and motivated players the chance to compete at a higher level while proudly representing the City of Guelph.

-The GGHA has produced champions and medalists at the Lower Lakes Female Hockey League (LLFHL), its predecessor the Metro Toronto Hockey League, and the Ontario Women’s Hockey Association (OWHA) Provincial Championships.
-Most recently, the Peewee A team won bronze at provincials, and the 2009-10 Bantam BB team won gold at provincials and silver at the LLFHL championships.
-In addition, many rep and house league teams have participated in and won medals at other OWHA-sanctioned tournaments.
-Guelph has become a well-respected centre in Ontario for the development of female hockey players.
+Over the years, GGHA teams have earned success at all levels, capturing medals at the Lower Lakes Female Hockey League (LLFHL), its predecessor the Metro Toronto Hockey League, and the Ontario Women’s Hockey Association (OWHA) Provincial Championships.
+Highlights include a bronze medal by the Peewee A team at Provincials and the Bantam BB team’s gold at Provincials and silver at the LLFHL Championships in the 2009–10 season.
+Many of our teams have also competed successfully in other OWHA-sanctioned tournaments, contributing to Guelph’s reputation as a strong centre for female hockey development in Ontario.

-In 2000, the GGHA begin hosting the Annual Guelph Thunderstorm Rep Tournament.
-Held in early January, the tournament attracts teams from across the province and nearby states, playing in 10 divisions.
-The 15th Annual tournament will be held January 2-5, 2014 with teams from as far away as Chicago.
+In 2000, the GGHA began hosting the annual Guelph Thunderstorm Rep Tournament, held each January.
+This event attracts teams from across Ontario and nearby U.S. states, competing in ten divisions.
+The 15th annual tournament, held January 2–5, 2014, welcomed teams from as far away as Chicago.